theodox/tadwtf/tadwtf_outline.md

 		+ time to track down budget over runs?
 		+ time to change contents of hundreds of files?
 		+ Call a TA!
+* This is almost a job in itself
+	- Modern productions are too big to keep in anyones head
+		-	tons of assets
+		-	even more dependencies
+	- Manual fixups have to be the last line of defence, not the first
+		- ta's have to maximize their own productivity so they can maximise yours
+*  disaster prep tips
+	- Up front investments
+		- open file formats
+			+ ex: level search and replace
+		- automation tools
+			+ ex: auditor
+		- asset tracking and metadata
+			+ ex: auto-budgets
+			+ ex: dependency tracking
+	-  Good use of source control
+		- triggers
+		- tracking data
+		- good commit messages
+	-   Cynicism
+		- "We just wont do that" rarely works
+		-  when it does, it's not always a good thing
 * Important difference: Disaster prep vs lurching from one crisis to another
 	- production always involves crises
 	- TA's should be there to do the worst cleanup work